daniyarmukhtar/coding_exercise/README.md

 * Clone this repository
 * Make sure you are using JDK 1.8 and Maven 6.8.x
-* You can build the project by bootJar task of gradle
+* Build the project by bootJar task of gradle.
+  After coding_exercise-0.0.1-SNAPSHOT.jar will be located in path - ~/build/libs/
 * Once successfully built, you can run the service by:
 ```
         java -jar coding_exercise-0.0.1-SNAPSHOT.jar